DuelistRag3/cs2-pugsharp-manager/README.md

 ## Known bugs:
 - Missing language strings all over the place in both german and englisch.
 - Live validation for steam id´s does not work at all.
+- Sometimes in Matchhistory for teams, scheduled games are shown.

 ## Server Requirements